-- Prepare to restore the client using the SRT you created on the bootable media.
-See "Preparing a client for restore" on page 92. - 2 Insert the bootable CD or bootable DVD into the CD-ROM drive. - 3 Boot the client to restore. - Terminate the boot process by pressing command #. to return to the sc> prompt and send break command from sc> prompt to get OK prompt.
+1 Prepare to restore the client using the SRT you created on the bootable media.

+- 2 Insert the bootable CD or bootable DVD into the CD-ROM drive. - 3 Boot the client to restore. - 4 Terminate the boot process by pressing command #. to return to the sc> prompt and send break command from sc> prompt to get OK prompt.